A camping stove is a necessity for campers.

 From the American company Solo Stove, which makes camp stoves, the Titan & Solo Pot 1800 is the middle size of three and can cook for two to four persons.

 This particular link on Amazon includes two items: the camping stove and the companion pot.
 You can buy these two separately as well.
-Nevertheless, even if the item only includes the stove, it is still in the mid-range price bracket at $90.
+Nevertheless, even if the item only includes the stove, it is still in the mid-range price bracket.

 The Titan variant is the larger version of the original Solo Stove, which the company touts as the backpacking stove recommended by Backpacker Magazine and Matt Graham, a survivalist from Discovery Channel.